You are here

 Dr Adrienne Harvey

-Dr Adrienne Harvey is a Paediatric Physiotherapist with over 20 years of clinical experience and 15 years research experience.
+Dr Adrienne Harvey is a Paediatric Physiotherapist with over 25 years of clinical research and education experience.
 She spent most of her previous clinical and research working life within the physiotherapy department and gait laboratory of the Royal Children's Hospital.

 She completed a Masters of Physiotherapy by Coursework (Paediatrics) in 1998 and a PhD in 2008 through the University of Melbourne.
 Her PhD thesis examined functional mobility in children with cerebral palsy.

 Dr Harvey secured a two year post-doctoral fellowship at CanChild Centre for Childhood Disability Research, McMaster University, Canada in 2008.
-She currently works in Developmental Medicine and Rehabilitation four days per week on a range of research activities and one day per week in private physiotherapy practice.
+She currently works in Neurodisability and Rehabilitation on a range of research activities and Monash University as a lecturer in paediatrics.

-She has lectured nationally and internationally and is one of the key developers and tutors for an online paediatric physiotherapy education package currently running through Monash University.
+She has lectured nationally and internationally and is one of the key developersfor an online paediatric physiotherapy education package currently running through Monash University.

-- The “Anne McCoy Award" for outstanding contribution towards the advancement of paediatric physiotherapy in Victoria.
-The Australian Physiotherapy Association, 2013
+- 2013.
+The “Anne McCoy Award" for outstanding contribution towards the advancement of paediatric physiotherapy in Victoria.
+The Australian Physiotherapy Association

-Dr Adrienne Harvey's research interests include ensuring optimal outcomes for children with developmental disabilities, primarily cerebral palsy, and more recently chronic fatigue syndrome.
+Adrienne's research focuses on ensuring optimal outcomes for children with developmental disabilities.
 She has a strong background in measuring the effectiveness of interventions and embedding outcome measurement into routine clinical care for prospective longitudinal data collection.

-Her past research focused on measuring functional outcomes for ambulant children with cerebral palsy undergoing orthopaedic surgery.
-Whilst in the gait laboratory she was one of the key developers of the Functional Mobility Scale (FMS) and as part of her PhD examined its reliability and validity.
-The FMS is now used widely nationally and internationally and has been translated into over 10 different languages.
+She was one of the key developers of the Functional Mobility Scale (FMS) and as part of her PhD examined its reliability and validity.
+The FMS is now used widely nationally and internationally and has been translated into over 14 different languages.

 Adrienne's current research focuses on examining the evidence for a range of interventions used for children with cerebral palsy including medications and surgery.
-She is an Associate Investigator on the National Health and Medical Research Council (NHMRC) Centre of Research Excellence in Cerebral Palsy and was recently awarded a NHMRC Translation of Research into Practice Fellowship.
+She is a Chief Investigator on the National Health and Medical Research Council (NHMRC) Centre of Research Excellence in Cerebral Palsy and was recently awarded a NHMRC Translation of Research into Practice Fellowship.

-- The use of benzhexol hydrochloride in children with cerebral palsy and dystonia
+- The use of gabapentin to manage pain in children with cerebral palsy and dystonia

 - Evidence based scoliosis management for children with cerebral palsy